bfi-prog-notes/bfi-prog-notes.github.io/_posts/2026-07-15-bhaji-on-the-beach.md

+---
+layout: post
+title: Bhaji on the Beach
+published: true
+date: 2026-07-15
+readtime: true
+categories: ['Big Screen Classics']
+tags: [Comedy]
+metadata: 'UK 1993, 101 mins<br> Director: Gurinder Chadha'
+pdf: '2026-07-15-bhaji-on-the-beach.pdf'
+---

 About a third of the way through _Bhaji on the Beach_, one of the film’s most dayglo characters, the Bombay-based, Chanel-clad Rekha, clambers down from the coach, totters around the corner on her pink high heels and is confronted with her first, unforgettable glimpse of Blackpool.
 The sight is so gloriously gaudy, and above all familiar, that her awe-filled response is almost involuntary: ‘It’s Bombay!’ she exclaims.

 It is a moment that _Bhaji_’s director, Gurinder Chadha, feels sums up the film.
 ‘I do think that Blackpool, when the Illuminations are on, is where England meets India.
 I bet that if the film goes out in India there will be directors who will want to come and film here.’

 Sometimes home is not as far away as it seems.
 And it is these issues of home, hybridity, identity and belonging that preoccupy Chadha in _Bhaji_, the first feature film to be directed by an Asian woman in Britain.
 ‘What I’ve tried to do with all my work is to open up all that stuff – what it is to be British.
 What I’m doing is making a claim, as well as documenting a history of British Asian people.’
 In his collection of essays _Imaginary Homelands_, Salman Rushdie makes it clear that ‘laying claim’ is not a pursuit without pitfalls.
 How do you preserve cultural values without falling into a ghetto mentality?
 How do you discuss the need for change without playing into the hands of the enemy?
 It is a question that transcends politics, nationality, even race.
 ‘It is a question,’ he remarks, ‘of how to be in the world.’